na-na-hi/renget/archive/how2playba.md

 Students attached to a story event get a rerun, including limited units.
 Otherwise the chance is pretty slim.
 See https://bluearchive.wiki/wiki/Banner_List for future banners.

 If it's a limited unit they seem to be getting a yearly rerun.
-Anniversary units can be rolled during anniversary banners, but won't be sparkable.
+Anniversary units can be rolled during anniversary banners, but aren't sparkable until 1,5 years after their initial banner (this is a guess however).

 >Should I join a (/bag/) club?
 Yes.
 It's 10 AP daily, an extra source of credits, and it lets you borrow hyper invested students for Total Assault, Joint Exercise, and Conquest.
 See https://rentry.org/holdingthebag for /bag/ clubs.

-No one cares if you don't use the chat.
+No one cares if you don't use the chat or can't lend out "good" students.
+You're there as a piggybank for the whales to earn some extra credits.

 >Do 2x/3x events apply on the first time clear rewards?
 No.